altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ~The argument continued into seating on the plane.
 They were in first class, of course~
 "RG__HP::So what?
-We use it as a bargaining chip?
+We use Al-tok as a bargaining chip?
 Make them fight each other?
 What?"
-'AG__RG::The bargaining chip is a good idea...'
+*Other passengers looked over at the ranting seven year old in a hospital gown* 'AG__RG::The bargaining chip is a good idea...'
-~They contemplated and fought as the plane took off for Dubai~ }
+*A steward leaned down, and Robert piloted the phone to their face* ~The steward's sudden placation spread, the other passengers divested interest~ ~Robert and Alice contemplated and fought as the plane took off for Dubai, and well into the night~ }
 # [another plan](another-plan.md)